 It's high season for consumer electronics.
 Manufacturers of various gadgets are unveiling their holiday lineups.
 Add to that products surrounding a new version of Windows coming out Friday.

 Here's a recap of the announcements so far:

-— Thursday: Amazon.com Inc. announces four new Kindle Fire tablet computers as it steps up competition with Apple Inc. and its iPad.
+— Sept.
+6: Amazon.com Inc. announces four new Kindle Fire tablet computers as it steps up competition with Apple Inc. and its iPad.
 Two of the models have screens nearly as large as the iPad's, at lower prices.
-Those will start shipping in November, while the smaller, 7-inch models will start selling next week.
-Amazon also refreshes its line of stand-alone e-readers.
+Those will start shipping in November, while the smaller, 7-inch models start selling Sept.
+14. Amazon also refreshes its line of stand-alone e-readers.

 — Sept.
 10: Toys R Us says it plans to launch its own Android tablet computer aimed at children.
 Called Tabeo, it goes on sale on Oct.
 21 for $150.
 The 7-inch touch-screen tablet will come with 50 apps selected for children, including such games as "Angry Birds" and "Fruit Ninja" and a book app called istorybooks.
 Toys R Us sells other electronics including the iPad, but this is its first store-brand tablet.

 — Sept.
 12: Apple unveils a bigger, lighter iPhone, with an ability to connect to faster data networks known as 4G.
 The iPhone 5 goes on sale in the U.S. on Sept.
 21. Apple also refreshes the iPod Nano and the iPod Touch and introduces a new type of headphone called EarPods, which are meant to fit comfortably in more people's ears.